What is differential geometry: curves and surfaces

 If in addition $\beta(c)=\alpha(a)$, then we can do cyclic concatenation of these curves; this way we obtain a closed curve.

-If $\alpha'(b)$ and $\beta'(b)$ are defined, then the angle $\theta\z=\measuredangle(\alpha'(b),\beta'(b))$ is called the \emph{external angle} of $\gamma$ at time $b$.
-If $\theta=\pi$, then we say that $\gamma$ has a \emph{cusp} at time $b$.
+If $\alpha'(b)$ and $\beta'(b)$ are defined, then the angle $\theta\z=\measuredangle(\alpha'(b),\beta'(b))$ is called the \emph{external angle} of $\gamma$ at time~$b$.
+If $\theta=\pi$, then we say that $\gamma$ has a \emph{cusp} at time~$b$.

-A space curve $\gamma$ is called \emph{piecewise smooth and regular} if it can be presented as an iterated concatenation of a finite number of smooth regular curves; if $\gamma$ is closed, then the concatenation is assumed to be cyclic.
+A space curve $\gamma$ is called \emph{piecewise smooth} if it can be presented as an iterated concatenation of a finite number of smooth curves; if $\gamma$ is closed, then the concatenation is assumed to be cyclic.